Office for Food and Nutrition Programs

 - Tier 1 provider eligibility in Family Day Care (FDC).

-Community Eligibility Provision (CEP) Schools on the list with a CEP designation of "Y" can be used to qualify SFSP closed enrolled sites located at the school or within the attendance area of the school.
+Community Eligibility Provision (CEP) Schools on the list with a CEP designation of "Y" can be used to qualify new SFSP closed enrolled sites located at the school or within the attendance area of the school.

-Determination duration: Area eligibility or Tier 1 status determinations for all schools on this list will be effective for five (5) years, at which time eligibility must be re-determined.
 This five-year eligibility duration is also true for closed enrolled SFSP sites using the CEP designation.

-Eligible for onsite meal service only: Schools on the list with an asterisk "*" next to their name do not have geographic attendance areas and therefore may not be used to determine area eligibility.
+Eligible for onsite meal service only: Schools on the list with an asterisk "*" next to their name do not have attendance areas and therefore may not be used to determine area eligibility.
 These schools are eligible for onsite meal service only, through an approved CACFP at-risk site, SFSP open site, or SFSP closed enrolled site by CEP eligibility.
-FDC Sponsors cannot use these schools as qualifying schools to qualify an FDC provider as eligible for Tier 1 status.
+FDC Sponsors cannot use these schools to qualify an FDC provider as eligible for Tier 1 status.

 City or town-wide eligibility: Highlighted schools qualify entire cities or towns as area eligible.
 If all the schools of a particular grade level in a city or town have over fifty percent qualifying for free or reduced priced meals, the entire city or town would be area eligible.
 When documenting the eligibility of CACFP at-risk sites, SFSP sites or FDC provider's Tier 1 status, use the highlighted school as the qualifying school.